 One of the greatest hidden gems that I don’t see enough people outside of the pro wrestling community talking about is the Netflix Original show: GLOW.
 Based on the Gorgeous Ladies of Wrestling, a former wrestling promotion that was first introduced in the 1980’s, it follows a group of women as they attempt to make an impact in the wrestling world.
-When I found out that a comic based on the series was being released this week, I knew I just had to check it out.
+When I found out that a comic based on the series was being released this week, I knew I just had to check out GLOW #1.

 GLOW #1, is published by IDW Publishing, written by Tini Howard, illustrated by Hannah Templer, with colors by Rebecca Natly and lettering by Christa Miesner.
 The story in the comic is completely separate from the show.
 The Gorgeous Ladies of Wrestling find themselves having the weekend off.
 As they’re talking about the plans that they’re making, Sam Sylvia tells them that they’ve been booked to wrestle at Wrestlefest.
 The ladies must team up to raise enough money to pay for travel expenses, unknowing about what challenges lie ahead of them at the event.